burcakotlu/GLANET/docs/source/tutorial.rst

 				|	![1.
 Column: FilePath_FileName]	[2.
 Column: ElementType]	[3.
 Column: ElementName]	[4.
 Column: Optional Column for considering window around summit in case of TF Data]

-			-	*In the first column*
+			-	*1. column:*
 				Provide the path to the file including file name, these files can be of type bed, narrowPeak, pk or any text file having genomic intervals with their chr name, start position and end position separated by tab character in each row.

-			-	*In the second column*
+			-	*2. column:*
 				Supply the element type e.g.: TF for transcription factors or HISTONE for histone modifications (TF or HISTONE are just examples, you name it),

-			-	*In the third column*
+			-	*3. column:*
 				Provide the specific name of this element in each file.
 Important point is that each file must consist of same element's genomic intervals. e.g.: CTCF_GM12878, H3K27ME3_GM12878.

-			-	*In the fourth column*
+			-	*4. column:*
-				Provide this column for just considering window around summit in bps for narrowPeak files.
+				Provide this column for considering only a window around summit in bps for narrowPeak files.
 Fourth column is optional.

 			-	Sample User Defined Library Input File can be reached at